-I know you’ve gone to significant extremes to keep your identity and access management operations running like a Tesla in Ludicrous Mode, but we know there’s always room for improvement.
-What about taking it to the next level by introducing an enterprise-grade IAM infrastructure that brings in organizational agility and sets the stage for automation?
+I know you’ve gone to significant extremes to keep your IAM system running smoothly, but we know there’s always room for improvement.
+What about taking it to the next level by introducing an enterprise-grade IAM infrastructure that brings in data security and organizational agility and sets the stage for automation?
 Yes, the death of Moore’s Law is already proving beneficial.

 Goal #1: Simplify Application Onboarding

-We all know that enterprise-scale IAM operations involve much more than just onboarding identities and managing their lifecycle.
-IAM operations also entail aligning application onboarding to meet the demands of modern business and ensure better customer experience.
+We all know that enterprise-scale IAM operations involve much more than just onboarding identities with secure access and managing their lifecycle.
+IAM system operations and data security also entail aligning application onboarding to meet the demands of modern business and ensure better customer experience.

-At the core of IAM ops is an IMAG solution, such as Layer7 Identity Suite, that is integrated with your applications, directories, and databases (also known as end points).
-From HR to commerce and everything in between, each identity has an associated entity in the form of a Layer7 Identity Suite application end point.
+At the core of IAM ops and data security – including role-based access control (rbac) – is an IMAG solution, such as Layer7 Identity Suite, that is integrated with your applications, directories, and databases (also known as endpoints).
+From HR to commerce and everything in between, each identity has an associated entity in the form of a Layer7 Identity Suite application endpoint.

-End point integration is called application onboarding, a process that involves understanding use cases and details required for integrating the application into your IAM framework.
+Endpoint integration is called application onboarding, a process that involves understanding use cases and details required for integrating the application into your IAM system framework with secure access.
 Doing this at an enterprise scale gets complicated: managing identities, accounts, and access for these applications and having proper governance creates silos in IAM operations that lead to non-compliance and indirect operations costs.
 So, our first goal toward a better customer experience is to simplify application onboarding.

 Goal #2: Create an Enterprise IAM Framework